karakasilgin/Netflix_Dashboard/README.md

 The dashboard provides the following key features:

-Total number of titles by genre
+Total number of titles by genre;
-Distribution of titles by premiere year
+Distribution of titles by premiere year;
-Distribution of titles by runtime
+Distribution of titles by runtime;
-IMDB score by genre
+IMDB score by genre;
-Titles by language
+Titles by language;
-Data Transformation
+Data Transformation:

-The following data transformation steps were performed on the dataset before creating the dashboard:
+**The following data transformation steps were performed on the dataset before creating the dashboard:**

-Removed unnecessary columns
+*Removed unnecessary columns
 Renamed columns to be more user-friendly
-Grouped the data by genre, year, runtime, and language to aggregate the data for analysis
+Grouped the data by genre, year, runtime, and language to aggregate the data for analysis*

 **How to Use**